Campus

 Lobby

-Loiter here and hook up with others after class.
+Hang out here and hook up with others after class.

 The front counter is here, so you can talk to staff ( in English, Korean, Chinese, or Japanese), about anything in and outside the school.
 Apply for school-letterhead documents here, too—they can be in English.